spacer

 In most cases, you are selling straightforward 'monolithic' items: you buy or make them, they exist, and then you sell them.

-The system provides a special datatype which can be used to define the options and pricing involved.
+The system provides a special datatype - "Product Family" - which can be used to define the options and pricing involved.

-You start off by creating a Form which contains all the component parts.
+You start off by creating a Table which contains all the component parts.
 For our computer this might be the different monitor sizes, memory options, etc.

 You can sell these component parts individually at their own component price points.

 You can also create an 'Assembly' which is a product that contains one or more 'Product Family' fields.
 So we would have one field with Monitor options.
-For a given record in the Assempbly Form, this would list out the options that you are offering - 17", 19" 20" montors etc, and for each option, you can set the price (not neccessarily the same as the price you sell the component for individually), and you can set the default option.
+For a given record in the Assembly Table, this would list out the options that you are offering - 17", 19" 20" monitors etc, and for each option, you can set the price (not necessarily the same as the price you sell the component for individually), and you can set the default option.

 When the customer comes to select their product, they are given the ability to choose between the available monitor sizes, and the price they pay is adjusted on-the-fly as they make changes.